GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 There are four outcomes for review of a published item:

 - **No violations are found** – No action is taken.
-The extension continues to remain on the Chrome Web Store.
+The extension remains on the Chrome Web Store.
 - **A minor violation is found** – A warning is sent to the developer about the violation.
 The developer has a set amount of time to address the violation before the item will be taken down.